Saima Noor: Film career

-Nagina Khanum introduced Saima to the film industry, and she made her debut in the 1987 film Griban.
-Akram Khan directed her second film, Khatarnaak, in which she starred.
+Nagina Khanum introduced Saima to the film industry, where she made her debut in the 1987 film Greban.
+Akram Khan directed her second film, Khatarnaak.
 During her early years in the film industry, she was mostly paired opposite actor Sultan Rahi in Punjabi films but was recognized as a leading actress when filmmaker Syed Noor launched her career in Urdu films.
-Her biggest commercial success came out in 1998 when she starred in the musical-romantic film Choorian which gathered a total amount of roughly Rs.
+Her biggest commercial success came in 1998 when she starred in the musical-romantic film Choorian which gathered around Rs.
 200 million and became the highest grossing Punjabi-language film in Pakistan, thus establishing her as a leading actress in Lollywood.
 She portrayed the second lead role of Tanya in the acclaimed revenge thriller film Khilona which had Meera and Saud in leading roles.
-In 2000, she played the character of a fearless girl in the film Jungle Queen, who is a female Tarzan-type living in the jungle, swings on vines, rides elephants, etc. It was directed by her husband Syed Noor.
+In 2000, she played the character of a fearless girl in the film Jungle Queen, portraying a female Tarzan-type who lives in the jungle, swings on vines, and rides elephants.
+It was directed by her future husband Syed Noor.
 In 2005, she appeared as a serpent in the supernatural-fantasy film Naag aur Nagin.
-In 2011, she played the role of Munniya in the action film Bhai Log, which was a moderate box-office success, earning over Rs.
-9.7 million in the first three days of its release.
+In 2011, she played the role of Munniya in the action film Bhai Log, which was a moderate box-office success, earning around Rs.
+9.7 million in the first three days of its screening.

 In 2012, she was paired opposite Shaan in the family film Shareeka, which had a decent opening on the box-office, accumulating over Rs.
-3 million alone on the first three days of screening.
-Saima has also appeared in a biographical drama film called Salute which was based upon the life of Aitzaz Hasan.
+3 million during the first three days of its screening.
+Saima has also appeared in a biographical drama film called Salute, which was based upon the life of Aitzaz Hasan, a 15-year old student who died as he wrestled with a suicide bomber and prevented him from entering his school.

 In 2022, she worked in the Punjabi film Tere Bajre Di Rakhi.